by Nathan Hak Beer Journalist at Beerwulf 12 November 2020

 A tiny country with a huge beer tradition - yes, we’re of course talking about Belgium, where beer culture is so vital to the fabric of the nation that it’s officially protected by the UN.

 Of course, it’s very difficult to create a list of the best, because ultimately that’s down to personal preference.
 There are, however, a few reputable brands that are well respected for their traditions, methods and classic brews.
-These are often so iconic; they have become synonymous with Belgian beer as a whole.
-These include the likes of Westmalle, Chimay and Affligem, to name just a few.
-These can all be found in our carefully curated beer cases.
 No list of the best Belgian beers can exclude these, they’re famous for a reason!

 We’ve come up with our list of the best Belgian beers based on a number of factors, such as: